Fuar11/ImprovedAfflictions/README.md

 ### Falls

 Falling from a rope, heights or simply tripping on an incline or slope can cause a sprained ankle or sprained wrist.
-While you can stabilize the afflicted area, the pain will last for a couple more (up to 5) days.
+While you can stabilize the afflicted area (vanilla affliction), the pain will last for a couple more (up to 5) days.
 This affliction is most similar to vanilla pain, but lasts much longer.

-### Broken Ribs

-Unlike in vanilla, broken ribs and pain are separate.
-Upon breaking a rib or two, the pain will be afflicted and lasts as long as it takes the rib to heal.
-Painkillers can be taken on the pain affliction itself.
-Broken ribs are a common affliction from moose attacks, but with IA falling off ropes and getting pummeled by a bear can also cause broken ribs.

 ### Concussion